microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_list.md

 ### Response

 The following is an example of the response.

 >**Note:** The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,
-  "@odata.type": "microsoft.graph.Alert",
+  "@odata.type": "microsoft.graph.alert",
   "isCollection": true
 } -->